Quick Answer

 Frequently Asked Questions

-20 states and Washington D.C. currently allow undocumented immigrants to get a driver's license.
+19 states and Washington D.C. currently allow undocumented immigrants to get a driver's license without legal status, including California, Colorado, Illinois, Maryland, New York, and Virginia.
 North Carolina is not among them.
-Browse states that do:
+Browse the full list of states that do allow it in the badges below, each with its own requirements.

 For the complete list with each state's law and requirements, see the full driver's license guide →